 Board of Directors

 The overall strategic direction of Housing Rights is monitored by our Board of Directors.
 The Board is responsible for our overall financial health, legal standing and making decisions on the organisation's direction.
-They usually meets 5 times a year.
 The day to day running of the organisation is monitored by the Management Team.

-Housing Rights Service has over 30 full time members of staff.
-There are a number of teams within the organisation: Legal Advice, Mortgage Debt Advice, Training, Legal Information, Policy and Communications and Business Support.
+Housing Rights has over 30 full time members of staff.
+There are a number of teams within the organisation: Legal Advice, Mortgage Debt Advice, Training, Information, Policy, and Business Support.
 Each team has a manager who sits on the Management Team and is responsible for monitoring his or her team's work and dealing with staff and client concerns.
 Our Management Team meets every month and monitors the organisation's day to day business and keeps an eye on how we are performing.
-Janet Hunter has been the Director of Housing Rights Service since 1994.
+Janet Hunter has been the Director of Housing Rights since 1994.